tedbot101/devop_cw_group_1/use-case/use-case_7.md

 ### Goal in Context

-Database manager wants to produce a report of the population of people living in the cities and not living in cities in each continent, region and country
+Organization wants to produce a report of the population of people living in the cities and not living in cities in each continent, region and country
 ### Scope

 Organization